 What Causes Breast Implant Illness?

-The exact cause of Breast Implant Illness (BII) remains unclear, as it is not yet a widely recognized medical diagnosis.
-However, there are several theories that attempt to explain the possible causes of BII, which include:
+The exact cause of Breast Implant Illness (BII) remains unclear, as it is not yet a widely recognised medical diagnosis.
+However, several theories attempt to explain the possible causes of BII, which include:

 How do we check if you have breast implant illness?